hussainwali74/ai_tutor_frontend/README.md

 # AI Tutor Frontend

 AI Tutor Frontend is a modern, full-featured web application built with TypeScript and Next.js, designed to empower students and educators with AI-driven personalized tutoring.
-The platform allows users to upload educational videos (including YouTube links), from which it generates interactive lessons, flashcards, exercises, notes, and detailed summaries—making self-paced and adaptive learning accessible to everyone.
+The platform allows users to Add Topics and lessons, from which it generates interactive lessons, flashcards, exercises, notes, and detailed summaries—making self-paced and adaptive learning accessible to everyone.

 ---